-Senior Dog Wellness Plan
+Senior Dog Wellness Care

 Most small dogs are considered senior at 7 years of age.
 Larger breeds tend to have shorter life spans and are often termed senior between 5 to 6 years of age.
 Because older pets can have a variety of complex, age-related issues, we strongly recommend seeing your companion twice a year.
 This allows for more frequent screenings to detect problems early on.